Thailand's Constitutional Court says it will deliver a verdict Wednesday on the abuse of power charges against Prime Minister Yingluck Shinawatra.

-The charges relate to the 2011 replacement of her then national security chief, a move her critics said was unconstitutional and meant to benefit her Pheu Thai Party.
+The charges relate to the 2011 replacement of Yingluck's then national security chief.
+Her critics say the move was unconstitutional and meant to benefit her Pheu Thai Party.

 The prime minister has survived months of protests aimed at toppling her government, but the court cases now present a new challenge to her rule.